top of page

 What happens if I miss a session?

-If you miss a session, you will be provided the materials from that session electronically.
-You will not be reimbursed for missed sessions.
+If you miss a session, materials will be provided electronically.
+Missed sessions are not reimbursed.

 When is RISE happening?